abidalisyed80/terraform/AWS_RDS_Multi-Env/readme.md

-#This Terraform code provisions the AWS RDS in given Envoirenmetn
+#This Terraform code provisions the AWS RDS in the given environment
-# Feel free to ajdust the terrafrom.tfvars to your requrements
+# Feel free to adjust the terraform.tfvars to your requirements
 # Structure
 #-------------
 terraform_project/